isai7710/Linked_List/README.md

 ## Singly Linked List Class

-The Singly Linked List class provides a simple implementation of a singly linked list data structure in C++.
-The key points and functions of the Singly Linked List class are summarized below:
+The first linked list data structure to implement was the singly linked list.
+The key points of this singly linked list implementation are below.

 ### Key Points:
 1. Nodes are the building blocks for linked lists.
 Each node contains two main components: data, which holds the actual information to be stored, and a next pointer, which references the next node in the sequence.
 These pointers can be thought of as the "links" of the linked list.